Chico Wildflower 2014

 Sunday, April 27, 2014

 The Chico Wildflower Century is regularly listed in BICYCLING magazine as a TOP TEN CENTURY.
 It was first offered as an organized event in 1981.
 While the rain poured down for most of the day, about 60 riders slogged through to the finish.
 Today the Wildflower has something for everyone.
 As it has been from the beginning, our highest priority is to provide riders with the ultimate century experience.
-The Wildcat 125, started in celebration of Chico State's 125 year anniversary in 2012, will put any rider to the test.
-Or there's the new Wildcat 100, with all the climbing but skipping the 'orchard flats'.
-The traditional Wildflower 100, which climbs 'only' Humbolt, Honey Run and Table Mountain, and 65 which climbs only Honey Run offer plenty of challenge, and the Flatflowers (30 or 60 miles) and Childflower 12 boast absolutely no hills at all.
+The traditional Wildflower 100, which climbs Humbolt, Honey Run and Table Mountain, and 65 which climbs only Honey Run offer plenty of challenge.
+The Wildcat options, started in celebration of Chico State's 125 year anniversary in 2012, will put any rider to the test.
+The Flatflowers (30 or 60 miles) and Childflower 12 boast absolutely no hills at all.

-Registration: The ride entry fee includes a large water bottle, bandanna map, Wildflower bag, all-you-can eat rest stops and post-ride dinner.
-In response to rider feedback, we are using a new online registration service which will reduce your 'online service fee' by 25-50%.
-We hope you will enjoy the new online registration experience!
+Registration: The ride entry fee includes a Wildflower bag, large waterbottle and an additional branded item, all-you-can eat rest stops and post-ride dinner.
 The Wildflower is limited to 4,000 total riders.
 Early Registration ($65) ends midnight January 31, 2014.
 From February 1 to midnight Wednesday, April 23, online registration is available for $75.
 The pre-registration deadline is midnight, April 23, 2014 for online or faxed; postmarked April 23, 2014 for mail-in.
-Day-of registrations will be accepted at $85 as long as there is still space available on the ride.
+Day-of registrations will be accepted at $85 as long as there is space available on the ride.
 The 12 mile Childflower is $15 regardless of age or registration date, and day-of registrations are welcomed till 8:30am.

 - Wildcat 125 riders start from 5:30am to 6:30am